Darin1027/Code-Refactor/README.md

-Make sure you add alt attributes for elements that need them!
 Take a look at CSS file and if there is repetitive selectors,  see if you can combine the declarations.
 Make the CSS file less repetitive.